-- 1) Check that the engine starts with all keys that are equipped on vehicle.
-Also, when starting the engine, check that the security indicator light goes off. - 2) Check that the security indicator light flashes immediately after removing the key. (model without keyless access function) - 3) Check that the security indicator light flashes immediately after turning the ignition switch from ON or ACC to OFF, or when the doors are opened/closed with the engine OFF and the ignition switch at ON or ACC.
+1) Check that the engine starts with all keys that are equipped on vehicle.
+Also, when starting the engine, check that the security indicator light goes off.

+2) Check that the security indicator light flashes immediately after removing the key. (model without keyless access function)

+3) Check that the security indicator light flashes immediately after turning the ignition switch from ON or ACC to OFF, or when the doors are opened/ closed with the key not inside the vehicle, the engine OFF and the ignition switch at ON or ACC.
 (Model with keyless access function)

-If malfunctions occur, refer to "IMMOBILIZER (DIAGNOSIS)".
+If malfunctions occur, refer to "IMMOBILIZER (DI-AGNOSIS)".